web-illinois/ilw-video/README.md

 Size may also be controlled directly using the component's `height` and `width` attributes.
 If no size is specified in the component or embed code, the video will fill the component's parent container.

+For convenience and backward compatibility, embed codes may be generated automatically for YouTube, Mediaspace, and Vimeo URLs by using the `src` attribute.
+If the `src` attribute is used, a corresponding `title` attribute must be included.
+Auto-generated videos will use the default 16:9 aspect ratio and will fill their parent container.
+If both an embed code and src attribute are used, the slotted embed code will take priority.

 ## Slots

 The video component has only one slot, which contains the video embed code (typically an iframe).

+## Attributes

+- `aspectRatio`
+- `height`
+- `src`
+- `title`
+- `width`

+## Variables

+- `--ilw-video--aspect-ratio`

 ## NPM Install